This post has been sponsored. All opinions are my own.

 Stopping by the convenience store to pick up road trip snacks was a special treat for my kids and a ritual we practiced before each trip.
 That was also before we started traveling with my husband’s job and ended up on the road more than we were home.
 We quickly learned that it is easy to overindulge without even thinking about it when you’re driving.

-If you must have road trip snacks, steer clear of the chips and candies and consider healthier options like celery slices and MaraNatha Almond Butter, carrots, grapes, Greek non-fat yogurt, nuts and granola or protein bars.
+If you must have road trip snacks, steer clear of the chips and candies and consider healthier options like celery slices, carrots, grapes, Greek non-fat yogurt, nuts and granola or protein bars.

 - Reconsider fast food.